Operator Splitting for Learning to Predict Equilibria in Convex Games: Proposed Method: Nash-FPNs

 \subsection{Backpropagation}

-Our second key contribution is to use the recently introduced Jacobian-Free Backprop (JFB) scheme \cite{fung2022jfb} in training Nash-FPNs.
-For completeness, we describe how this applies to our proposed architecture.
-Consider a smooth loss function $\ell:\sX\times\sX\rightarrow \bbR$ and the training problem

-where we abusively interpret the data space $\sD$ as a distribution.
-Evaluation of an N-FPN consists of a fixed-point iteration, which may entail many iterations.
-To circumvent backpropagating through each forward step, the gradient $\mathrm{d}\ell/\mathrm{d}\Theta$ may be expressed by\footnote{All arguments are implicit and use N-FPNs defined by \eqref{eq: VI-DYS}.}
+In order to solve \eqref{eq:Empirical_Risk} using gradient based methods such as stochastic gradient descent or ADAM \cite{kingma2015adam} one needs to compute the gradient $\mathrm{d}\ell/\mathrm{d}\Theta$.
+To circumvent backpropagating through each forward step, $\mathrm{d}\ell/\mathrm{d}\Theta$ may be expressed by\footnote{All arguments are implicit and use N-FPNs defined by \eqref{eq: VI-DYS}.}